Ballpark: Etymology

 With the beginnings of professional baseball, the ballfield became part of a complex including fixed spectator seating areas, and an enclosure to restrict access to paying customers, as with a fairgrounds.
 The name "Grounds" began to be attached to ballparks, starting with the Union Grounds in 1862.
 The suffixes "Field" and "Park" were still used, but many professional ballparks were "Grounds".
 The last major league "Grounds" was the Polo Grounds in New York City, which was razed in 1964.

 The term "stadium" has been used since ancient times, typically for a running track and its seating area.
-As college football gained in popularity, the smaller college playing fields and/or running tracks (which also frequently had the suffix "Field") gave way to large stadiums, many of them built during the sport's "boom" of the 1920s.
+As college football gained in popularity, the smaller college playing fields and running tracks (which also frequently had the suffix "Field") gave way to large stadiums, many of them built during the sport's "boom" of the 1920s.
 Major league baseball enjoyed a similar boom.
 One of the first major league ballparks to be called a "stadium" was actually the Polo Grounds, which was temporarily renamed Brush Stadium from its reconstruction in 1911 until the death of owner John T. Brush in the 1920s.
 By then, the most famous baseball "stadium" of them all had been constructed: Yankee Stadium.
 From that point until the retro building boom of the 1990s, the suffix "Stadium" was used for almost every new major league venue, and was sometimes applied to the old ones, such as Shibe Park, which was renamed Connie Mack Stadium in 1954.

 The suffix "Dome" was also used for the indoor stadiums constructed from the 1960s onward.
 The official names of those arenas also often included the word "Stadium", such as the Houston Astrodome, whose formal name was "Harris County Domed Stadium" in 1965; the Kingdome, whose formal name was "King County Domed Stadium", and the Metrodome, for which the Minneapolis highway signs directed the driver to "Metrodome Stadium".
-The retro era of the 1990s and early 2000s saw some venues return to using "park" in a stadium's name, even in domed structures such as T-Mobile Park and American Family Field.
+The retro era of the 1990s and early 2000s saw some venues return to using "park" in a stadium's name, even in domed structures such as T-Mobile Park and American Family Field (which opened with the name Miller Park).

 There is little consistency in the choice between "Field" and "Park".
-For example, Houston's Minute Maid Park was originally named "Enron Field".
+For example, Houston's Daikin Park was originally named "Enron Field".